PROCEDURAL RULES FOR ARBITRATION ARBITRATION SERVICE OF PORTLAND, INC. (ASP)

 3. Determination.
 The arbitrator(s) may, at the discretion of the arbitrator(s), arrange a telephone conference call concerning the matter, but shall determine the matter without a formal hearing and shall either serve upon each party (and mail a copy thereof to ASP) a denial of the proposed correction or shall render an amended award or amended supplemental award which includes the proposed correction or any portion thereof and which is complete on its face as an award, following the same form and procedure for the entry of an award pursuant to Rule 31.

 37. Return of Exhibits.
-After the arbitration proceeding has been concluded, the arbitrator or chief arbitrator shall return the exhibits to the party offering them.
+After the arbitration proceeding has been concluded, the (chief) arbitrator shall return the exhibits to the party offering them.
 If it is too expensive or inconvenient to return the exhibits by mail, a party shall have the duty of reclaiming them within thirty days after written notice from the arbitrator or chief arbitrator.
 (A party should authorize the destruction of all exhibits that are copies of originals.)

 38. Interpretation and Application of Rules.
 Rules that relate to the procedure to be followed prior to the appointment of the arbitrator(s) or rules that expressly require a decision by ASP shall be interpreted and applied by ASP, and all other rules shall be interpreted and applied by the arbitrator(s).